microsoft/Microsoft-365-Defender-Hunting-Queries/README.md

 or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # Coding guidelines
-The samples in this repo should include some comments that explain the attack technique or anomaly, or link to a related document.
+The samples in this repo should include comments that explain the attack technique or anomaly being hunted.
+Whenever possible, provide links to related documentation.

-In addition, these queries should adhere to the published WDATP Advanced hunting performance best practices.
+In addition, queries should adhere to the published Windows Defender ATP Advanced hunting performance best practices.